themeteorchef/base/README.md

 ### Functionality

+###### Configuration
+For things like API keys and connection strings, Base supports loading a `settings.json` file (located at `/settings.json`) on startup.
+By default, `settings.json` includes a `public` and `private` object where you can store client only and server only values respectively.
+To learn more about making use of `settings.json`, check out [our example in the Meteor Patterns wiki](https://github.com/themeteorchef/base/wiki/Meteor-Patterns#9-configuration).

 ###### Bootstrap (@3.2.1)
 Base makes use of the [Bootstrap](http://getbootstrap.com) front-end Framework.
 It may not be your bag of chips and is *definitely not required*.
 If you want to swap it out, you'll need to unhook the markup in each of the included template files in `/client/views` and uninstall the `pinglamb:bootstrap3` package by running `meteor remove pinglamb:bootstrap3` in your terminal.